-public void Invoke(String methodName, allowed type[] retVal) public void Invoke(String methodName)
+public void Invoke(String methodName, allowed\type[] retVal) public void Invoke(String methodName)

-Where Is methodName the method name of the COM Automation object to call. retVal the return value of the method of the COM Automation object.
-If specified, it must be a local variable of the appropriate datatype.
-The array must be big enough to hold at least one element, although only the first element will be accessed in order to return the property. allowed_type a type from the following list:
+Where Is methodName the method name of the COM Automation object to call retVal the return value of the method of the COM Automation object.
+If specified, then it must be a local variable of the appropriate datatype.
+The array must be big enough to hold at least one element, although only the first element will be accessed to return the property.

-Where Is 3
+Where Is

+allowed_type a type from the following list:

-• boolean
+■ boolean

 byte

-char
+■ char

-• short
+■ short

-int
+■ int

 long

-float
+■ float

 double

 java.long.String

 oracle.win.com.Automation

 oracle.win.com.Currency

-java.util.Calendar
+■ java.util.Calendar

-If the COM method returns a COM object as the return value, the allowed type of the return value is oracle.win.com.Automation.
+If the COM method returns a COM object as the return value, then the allowed\ type of the return value is oracle.win.com.Automation.
 The Automation Java object that is returned can be used to get and set properties, and call methods on the return value.

-In order to overload the Invoke method, Invoke uses an array parameter to return the values of COM object methods.
-Overloading would not be possible if the property value was simply returned as a return value.
+To overload the Invoke method, Invoke uses an array parameter to return the values of COM object methods.
+Overloading would not be possible if the property value was returned as a return value.
 The array solves the problem caused by Java not having an out parameter.